Skip to content

 • Output settings include “Compress to size,” which targets a specific MB number rather than a bitrate, useful when you are working around an email attachment cap

-• Conversion speed for 1080p clips averaged 2-3 minutes, slower than CloudConvert but faster than Ezgif
+• Conversion speed for 1080p clips is typically a few minutes, slower than CloudConvert but faster than Ezgif

-When you only need the audio track, the dedicated URL to MP3 converter covers podcast clips and music more directly than this general-purpose route.
+When you only need the audio track, the MP3 section later in this guide covers podcast clips and music more directly than this general-purpose route.

 Pros: “Compress to size” is the real win; clean UI; clear privacy controls.
 Cons: Ads on the free tier; some cloud URLs need a manual refresh before they accept the input.